-Wildlife (Game) Introduction
+Wildlife (Game) of Africa

-The reason for loosely calling wild life ‘Game’ is said to have come from the culture of animal hunting by the early day English Aristocracy who called it ‘Gaming’.
+The reason for loosely calling wildlife ‘Game’ is said to have come from the culture of animal hunting by the early day English Aristocracy who called it ‘Gaming’.

 Best known are the mammals, and the best known of these are the famous Big Five: elephant, lion, rhino, leopard and buffalo.
-Not that giraffe, hippo or whale are small…
+Not that the giraffe, hippo or whale are small…

-The white rhino has also been brought back from the brink of extinction and now flourishes with a population of 4 600 in Kruger National Park and around 2000 in Hluhluwe Imfolozi Park in KwaZulu-Natal (KZN) where the breeding programme was initiated.
-ImageAttention now is on protecting the black rhino, of which the latter park has 370 and the KNP around 350 in 2003.
+The white rhino, a special member of the wildlife of Africa, has also been brought back from the brink of extinction.
+It now flourishes with a population of 4 600 in Kruger National Park and around 2000 in Hluhluwe Imfolozi Park in KwaZulu-Natal (KZN) where the breeding programme was initiated.
+Attention now is on protecting the black rhino. , Hluhluwe Imfolozi Park has 370 and the KNP around 350 in 2003.
 58% of the population counted in 2000 were calves less than a year old, suggesting a healthy growth in numbers.

 Both these parks are home to all of the Big Five.
 Other major reserves – such as Pilanesberg and smaller reserves and private game lodges also contain the wildlife of Africa.

 Tours that may interest you: